Accessible version

 Turning right on a red light

 The introduction of right turns on red lights allowed Québec to harmonize its traffic rules with those of the other North American jurisdictions.
-This manoeuvre, which remained a "privilege," came with a number of important responsibilities, obligations and prohibitions—such as not honking at a driver who decides not to turn right on a red light.
+This manoeuvre, which remains a "privilege," came with a number of important responsibilities, obligations and prohibitions—such as not honking at a driver who decides not to turn right on a red light.

 2004